flowgrammer/reactor/README.md

 # Reactor

-The Reactor module provides a controlled way to execute asynchronous tasks sequentially, preventing race conditions and ensuring that tasks and subtasks do not interleave with other tasks and their subtasks.
-This is especially useful when multiple ongoing async processes interact with shared resources, such as internal state in a module with multiple async pipelines.
+The Reactor module manages asynchronous task invocations in highly-reactive environments by isolating chains of related operations with an event loop on top of JS's existing event loop.
+Unlike simply executing tasks sequentially, Reactor ensures that a single top-level invocation cascading into multiple async operations does not interleave with other tasks and their subtasks.
+This prevents unintended race conditions and resource corruption when multiple asynchronous processes interact with shared resources or internal state within modules that have multiple async pipelines.

+In ordinary JavaScript, while individual event loop invocations are isolated, the interleaving of execution across numerous event loop invocations can lead to unpredictable states because of resource contention over time.
+Reactor solves this by maintaining a consistent context for each top-level task and its subsequent async operations, preventing them from intermixing with other concurrent processes.

 ## Features

-- Control the flow of complex asynchronous tasks
-- Prevent simultaneous execution of tasks to avoid race conditions
-- Maintain a clear execution order for tasks and async methods
+- **Isolate Asynchronous Chains**: Maintain separate execution contexts for top-level tasks and their async operations.
+- **Prevent Race Conditions**: Ensure that async operations within a task do not interfere with other tasks.
+- **Controlled Execution Flow**: Manage the order and isolation of async tasks to maintain predictable behavior.
+- **Simple API**: Easily integrate Reactor into existing projects with straightforward functions.

 ## Usage